Start location: A82, access to Upper Stoneymollan Farm (NS 381 816)

 Back to Search

-Newsflash: 18th April 2020 was the date arranged for a guided walk (now postponed until next year) along the Stoneymollan Road as part of the Walks Programme arranged by ScotWays for its members; this year the walks celebrate ScotWays' 175th Anniversary.
-Other historic routes featured include the Thieves Road (Feshiebridge), the Herring Road, the Cauldstane Slap, the Old Road by Macduff's Cross and the Spout of Ballochleam.
-If you're not yet a ScotWays member, please consider joining up as membership helps support the Heritage Paths project; it'll be great to see you on the walks when we're all back out and about!
+Newsflash: 23rd April 2022 will see the welcome re-start of the Walks programme arranged by ScotWays for its members; first up is this route, the Stoneymollan Road.
+Other historic routes featured this year include the Old Road by Macduff's Cross, Glen Tilt, the Cauldstane Slap, the Herring Road and the Spout of Ballochleam.
+If you're not yet a ScotWays member, please consider joining up as membership helps support the Heritage Paths project, and the walks are a very fitting way to celebrate the history of these old routes!

 The Stoneymollan Road is used in part by the John Muir Way which as of 2014 runs from Helensburgh to Dunbar.
 Weaving its way through lowland Scotland, this 215km trail also takes in parts of the Gowk Stane Road, the Strathkelvin Railway Path, the Forth & Clyde Canal, the Antonine Wall and the Union Canal.